 w3resource

-Common Table Expressions (CTE) in PostgreSQL
+Common Table Expression (CTE) in PostgreSQL

-PostgreSQL: Common Table Expressions (CTE)
+PostgreSQL: Common Table Expression (CTE)

 A Common Table Expression (CTE) in PostgreSQL, also known as a "WITH" query, allows you to create temporary result sets that can be referenced within a SELECT, INSERT, UPDATE, or DELETE statement.
 CTEs are particularly useful for breaking down complex queries into simpler parts, improving readability, and making maintenance easier.